BHGC/website/content/miscellaneous/recipe-cocktails/index.md

 You can adjust the strength of the drink by varying the amount of vodka (0x - 2x works).
-You can adjust sweetness by varying the ratio of Pimm's to Cointreau, as long as total volume of the two is 1 oz (personally, I prefer 0.33 Cointreau and 0.66 Pimm's).
+You can adjust sweetness by varying the ratio of Pimm's to Cointreau, as long as the total volume of the two is 1 oz (personally, I prefer 0.33 Cointreau and 0.66 Pimm's).
 Also, be careful about the amount of ginger beer you top with, it's easy to get too sweet.